nishil-mohan/nishil-petstore/README.md

 Guide to run the executable

 #1.
-Download and extract Executable_Todo.zip to your local folder.
+Clone the project to your local folder.
 #2.
 Make sure Java 8 is installed in your system.
 #3.
 Application will run in port 8090.
 If this port is blocked in your corporate network, you can
    change port by updating runApplication.bat (--server.port==%port%)